 Moreover, helping the community boosts employee morale.
-"It's inspiring to see the sustained and intense commitment to developing resolutions for the problems," says Ms Schachter.
+"It's inspiring to see the sustained and intense commitment to developing resolutions for the problems," says Ms Schachter culture 8 9 8 25 8 8 7 23 public careers, and ensures some of the brightest legal taler into public life 21 6 8 7 Making the legal system ces of involvement, the programme is With the US court for the northern district of California and Sacramento New Technology High School, the firm has created an interactive, rounded program Partnering a court and a 8 7 6 21 engage 50 students a year in the possibilities of a legal career 8 5 20 protect women working in the "cabin and dance" restaurants of Nepal 8 7 5 20 anding example of a complete, committed, hands-on relationship with runs various programmes such as internships, mentoring and a model UN scheme erizon, the telecoms group, to help create and d pports Red, an innovative organisation to develop brand businesses to comba / in Africa, Treating Red as it would a fee-paying client, the firm gives complete upport across its activities worldwide

+PRO BONO WORK

+Encouraging freedom of

+Verizon partnership

+awyers to Red, a

+global cause marketin

-RESPONS IBLE BUSINESS 5 Firm Innovation Originality Rationale Impact Total Description STAND-OUT DLA Piper Building a pro bono culture in Mexico 8 9 8 25 Showed commitment in working with Mexico Appleseed, a non-governmental organisation, on initiatives to educate the next generation of lawyers in Mexico about pro bono work and promote thinking about the ethical role of lawyers in society DLA Piper Helping Promise Neighborhoods become a reality 8 8 7 23 Working with communities to help achieve the US government's goals to transform schools and early-education programmes.
-The firm has worked with coalitions who recommend it for its active approach, commitment and initiative in helping them reach for Promise Neighborhood status Skadden, Arps, Slate, Meagher & Flom Skadden Fellowship Foundation 8 7 7 22 The foundation is designed to enable 25 bright, young lawyers to enter a public service career every year, Set up in 1988, it continues to fund people for the first two years of their public careers, and ensures some of the brightest legal talent goes into public life Dechert Making the legal system more accessible to tenants without representation 6 8 7 21 In a tripartite collaboration between the public and private sectors and law students, the firm helps provide representation to tenants in Pennsylvania who would otherwise have none.
-With multiple sources of involvement, the programme is growing.
-It handled 142 cases in 2008 Jones Day Partnering a court and a high school to bring law alive to inner-city students 8 7 6 21 With the US court for the northern district of California and Sacramento New Technology High School, the firm has created an interactive, rounded programme to engage 50 students a year in the possibilities of a legal career HIGHLY COM MENDED Baker & McKenzie Advancing women's rights in Nepal 7 8 5 20 Mobilised lawyers and 40 in-house counsel from three corporations across 11 countries to prepare model legislation and educational tools designed to help protect women working in the "cabin and dance" restaurants of Nepal Baker & McKenzie Encouraging freedom of information in Yemen 8 7 5 20 Worked with Yemeni parliamentarians in drafting a freedom of information law, which would be the first of its kind for Yemen Cleary Gottlieb Steen & Hamilton Partnership with Washington Irving High School, New York 6 7 7 20 An outstanding example of a complete, committed, hands-on relationship with a school.
-The firm has had a tangible impact on the lives of the students and runs various programmes such as internships, mentoring and a model UN scheme DLA Piper Verizon partnership 6 7 7 20 Worked with Verizon, the telecoms group, to help create and develop a new pro bono programme for the company, which was launched in late 2009 and is based on a comprehensive, committed and long-term partnership Freshfields Bruckhaus Deringer Lawyers to Red, a global cause marketing organisation 6 6 8 20 Supports Red, an innovative organisation to develop brand businesses to combat HIV in Africa.
-Treating Red as it would a fee-paying client, the firm gives complete legal support across its activities worldwide PRO BON O WORK Firm Innovation Originality Rationale Impact Total Description STAND-OUT Jones Day Helping tenants in action against landlords 7 9 7 23 Working with the DC Bar, the firm has empowered tenants suffering from housing violations.
-It created a template way of processing tenants grievances in the US Superior Court, which has been replicated by other law firms representing similar plaintiffs White & Case Furthering lesbian, gay, bisexual and transgender rights in the military 8 6 8 22 Since the firm decided to challenge the constitutionality of the US military's "Don't ask, don't tell" policy, the issue has been pushed up the government's agenda and become high profile Jenner & Block Nken v Holder 7 7 7 21 Unusual victory for an associate in the US Supreme Court on a case that argued that asylum applicants should not be deported while their cases were still in motion Paul Padilla v Kentucky 7 7 7 21 The case work for José Padilla is potentially an upheaval in the law relating to the
+트 STAND-OUT Innovation Originality Rationale Impact Total Description Jones Day Helping tenants in action against landlords 7 9 7 23 Working with the DC Bar, the firm has empowered tenants suffering from housing violations.
+It created a template way of processing tenants grievances in the US Superior Court, which has been replicated by other law firms representing similar plaintiffs White & Case Furthering lesbian, gay, bisexual and transgender rights in the military 8 6 8 22 Since the firm decided to challenge the constitutionality of the US military's "Don't ask, don't tell" policy, the issue has been pushed up the government's agenda and become high profile Jenner & Block Nken v Holder 7 7 7 21 Unusual victory for an associate in the US Supreme Court on a case that argued that asylum applicants should not be deported while their cases were still in motion Paul Hastings Padilla v Kentucky 7 7 7 21 The case work for José Padilla is potentially an upheaval in the law relating to the US constitution's sixth amendment.
+Mr Padilla was at risk of deportation to Honduras after poor legal advice from his attorney.
+The firm argued that he had been deprived of effective legal counsel and that the consequences of deportation outweighed the criminal risk

+FT.COM

+RESPONSIBLE BUSINESS US INNOVATIVE LAWYERS